F.A.Q.

 Using pesticides and herbicides to get rid of these instead of using plants and animals to eradicate them, inevitably kills insects we don’t view as pests.
 For instance, 70% of bees and wasps nest underground making our yards a prime place for a healthy habitat for pollinators.
 These chemicals we spray along with runoff from nearby soak into the ground and kill future pollinators in the making.
 Excess chemicals also get into our water table, finding their way into our bodies through drinking water and the pollution of our many waterways that countless animals depend upon.

 We understand there are exceptions to using chemicals, and eradicating invasive species can be one of them.
-Another time we may find it useful to use small amounts of a pesticide or chemical treatment is during the seedling to sapling stage of a tree or shrub.
-Again, leaving the plant alone is the best choice even at a young age as this helps the plant learn to build better natural defense systems.
+Another time we may find it useful to use small amounts of a pesticide or chemical treatment is during the seedling to sapling stage of a desired tree or shrub.
+However, leaving the plant alone is the best choice even at a young age as this helps the plant learn to build better natural defense systems.

 Minimizing the chemical footprint is the best thing that can be done to make a healthier planet for ourselves and the worlds wildlife.